 Cossor 463AC s/n A140018 veneered wood case with sloping front.
 Original cost £14 6s 3d plus purchase tax.
 OM10(ECH35) OM6 OM4(6Q7GT) 6V6 6X5.
 Long/medium/short wavebands working, UK1947 (I have circuit diagram)

 click here to see a similar radio made for export market

 This set seems to be electrically identical to the model 464.The frequency changer and the detector valves have been changed in the past, the current line up is ECH35 OM6 6Q7GT 6V6 6X5. click here to see the circuit diagram

-I have had this set for sometime, there has been nothing particularly wrong with it except for:
+I have had this set since the early 1980's and there has been nothing particularly wrong with it except for:

 • a missing wave change knob

 • over the years the varnish on the veneered case had faded and cracked along the grain of the veneer